onfido/castor/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please read through and get familiarised with the processes of making a change to this package.
+Please read through and get familiarised with the processes for introducing a change in Castor.

-If you have further questions please discuss the change you wish to make with the owners of this repository.
+If you have further questions please discuss them with the owners of this repository.

 ## Get ready for development

-You will need Node 14.17 running locally.
+You will need the Node version specified in `.nvmrc` locally.

 **1. Install Node**

-Use [nvm](https://github.com/nvm-sh/nvm/) to manage the different Node versions and switch between them.
+We recommend using [nvm](https://github.com/nvm-sh/nvm) to manage multiple Node versions.

-To install and switch to required version run:
+To install and switch to version specified in `.nvmrc` run:

     nvm install && nvm use

-Finally install Yarn via Homebrew:

-    brew install yarn

-Then remove Node that was installed alongside Yarn:

-    brew uninstall node --ignore-dependencies
+You'll also need [Yarn](https://classic.yarnpkg.com/en/docs/install) which you can install with `npm`:

+    npm i -g yarn

 **2. Install local Node dependencies**

-    yarn install
+    yarn

 ## Make a change